Estimated reading time: 7 minutes

 There are a lot of talks these days about happiness and whether or not it’s something that can be pursued.
 But is it the key to success?

 The truth is happiness is relative.
-What brings us happiness one day may not be enough to make us happy the next day or even the following week.
+What brings us happiness one day may not be enough to make us happy the next day.
 And in fact, many people spend so much time chasing after it that they never actually achieve it.

 Self-compassion helps us understand our own experiences and emotions.
 It involves treating ourselves with kindness, patience, and understanding.